Optomechanical quantum bus for donor spins in silicon: Spin readout via changes in the mechanical resonance frequency

-Next, we want to consider the dynamics of the system including finite linewidths for the qubit and the mechanical resonator and noting that the mechanical resonator might initially be in a thermal state.
+Next, we consider the dynamics of the system including finite linewidths for the qubit and the mechanical resonator and noting that the mechanical resonator might initially be in a thermal state.
 We use the Python Qutip \cite{qutip1,qutip2} package to numerically study the relation between the mechanical frequency shift, the detunings and the coupling strength $\lambda$ using Eq.~\eqref{dressedQubitH} to model the dynamics.
-The aim of the simulations is to find the minimal spin-mechanics coupling strength leading to successful spin readout via the optomechanical quantum bus and to analyze the performance of different coupling mechanisms and designs.
-Here we define the readout to be reliable if the spin-dependent shift of the mechanical frequency is at least as large as the mechanical linewidth, which for our simulations and measured devices is 200 Hz.
-We note that the 200 Hz shift discussed here is a pessimistic requirement: Optomechanical self-oscillations can be used to narrow the mechanical linewidth, leading to higher precision of an optomechanical force sensor \cite{forceSensingSelfOscillations}.
-Furthermore, notably smaller shifts can be detected using an optomechanical lock-in measurement.
+The aim of the simulations is to study the spin-mechanics coupling strength needed for successful spin readout via the optomechanical quantum bus and to aid in analyzing the performance of different coupling mechanisms and designs.
+Here we used a 100 Hz shift of the resonance frequency shift as the benchmark value as it is a usual value for the mechanical linewidth in the measured devices.
+We do note that the 100 Hz shift discussed here is a stringent requirement, as both smaller shifts than the linewidth can be measured (e.g. with phase locked-loops or using optomechanical self-oscillations to narrow the mechanical linewidth \cite{forceSensingSelfOscillations}) and also because the linewidth could be improved using e.g. phononic shielding \cite{chan_laser_2011}.

 In the numerical simulations, the linewidths are implemented by introducing decay channels for the qubit and mechanical resonator with the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation